intercom/intercom-ios/README.md

 ## Installation

 Intercom for iOS supports iOS 13+.
-Xcode 14 is required to build Intercom iOS SDK.
+Xcode 15 is required to build Intercom iOS SDK.
 The binary size for Intercom is **2.3MB**.

+On **April 3rd 2024, we will be deprecating support for iOS 13 & 14**.
+Customers wishing to use the latest versions of Intercom's iOS SDK will require iOS 15 as a minimum deployment version.

 ### CocoaPods
 Cocoapods 1.11.0 is required to install Intercom.